thadguidry/respec/Auto-linking-external-references.md

 The warning is not necessarily due to non-existence of a term.
 It could be due to a "bad context".
 ReSpec will point you to the terms with error, so you can make a fix, if possible.

 You may require to add `data-cite` attributes for ReSpec to look for the term in the right spec.

-## More examples

-To see what ReSpec's auto-linking actually supports, we recommend you to look at our [[test suite](https://github.com/w3c/respec/blob/develop/tests/spec/core/xref-spec.js)].
-Most of them are written such that they can be referred for usage, and not just for testing purposes.

-## How ReSpec does it?

-ReSpec makes uses of CSSWG's Shepherd database (and its API) to keep track of all terms in many documents.
-ReSpec collects the external terms and sends a request to the Shepherd API to find matching results.
-The requests include information necessary to find and disambiguate each term and its information.
-The disambiguation also runs on client side to give you best results.